Titans | |

 Production companies | |

 A live-action series based on the Teen Titans entered development in September 2014.
-Originally intended for TNT, a pilot written by Goldsman and Marc Haimes was ordered in December 2014, but TNT departed from the project in 2016 before filming took place.
-In April 2017, it was announced that the series was being redeveloped by Goldsman, Johns, and Berlanti for DC Universe as its first original scripted program.
-Thwaites was cast as Dick in September 2017 and other series regulars were cast between August and October 2017.
+Intended for TNT, a pilot written by Goldsman and Marc Haimes was ordered that December, but TNT departed from the project in 2016 before filming took place.
+By April 2017, the series was redeveloped by Goldsman, Johns, and Berlanti for DC Universe as its first original scripted program.
+Thwaites was cast as Dick in September and other series regulars were cast between August and October.

-Titans premiered on October 12, 2018.
-The first and second seasons were released on DC Universe, while the third and fourth seasons premiered on HBO Max.
-The fourth season premiered on November 3, 2022.
-In January 2023, it was reported that the fourth season is going to be its final season.
+Titans premiered on October 12, 2018, and ran for four seasons until May 11, 2023.
+The first and second seasons were released on DC Universe, and the third and fourth seasons were released on HBO Max.

 Titans follows the young superheroes of the eponymous team as they combat evil and other perils.[3]
 Disbanded when the story begins, the series sees the team return when the original and new members reform the Titans.
 The Titans fight crime throughout various locations, including Detroit, San Francisco, Gotham City, and Metropolis.

-The first members of the team to appear in the series are Batman's former vigilante partner Dick Grayson, extraterrestrial Kory Anders, empath Rachel Roth, and shapeshifter Gar Logan.
+The first members of the team to appear in the series are Batman's former vigilante partner Dick Grayson, extraterrestrial Kory Anders, empath Rachel Roth, and shapeshifter Garfield "Gar" Logan.
 Dick is later revealed as one of the original Titans, alongside half-Amazon Donna Troy and crime-fighting duo Dawn Granger and Hank Hall.
-After the Titans reform, the team is joined by Batman's new partner Jason Todd, assassin Rose Wilson, and Superman's genetic clone Conner Kent.
+After the Titans reform, the team is joined by Batman's new partner Jason Todd, assassin Rose Wilson, Superman's genetic clone Conner Kent, and aspiring vigilante Tim Drake.

 In the first season, Rachel comes to Dick for protection from dangerous forces pursuing her, which leads to them meeting and teaming up with Kory and Gar.
 The heroes eventually learn that Rachel is being targeted by her demon father Trigon, who seeks to enslave the world.
 The season also depicts Dick's efforts to distance himself from his mentor and his Robin persona, while Kory struggles with a bout of amnesia that leaves her unaware of her true identity.